hack-gpon/hack-gpon.github.io/_ont/ont-huawei-ma5671a.md

 # reboot
 ```

-{% include alert.html content="Some OLTs only want to boot from image 0 and therefore this procedure must be preceded by the following procedure with obviously inverted images" alert="Warning" icon="svg-warning" color="yellow" %}
+{% include alert.html content="Some ONTs only want to boot image0.
+In this case the procedure is: clone image0 into image1, and flash into image0" alert="Warning" icon="svg-warning" color="yellow" %}

 ## Cloning of mtd1 (image 0) into mtd5 (image 1)